research

 [Abstract]

-Regulating the price of productivity-enhancing inputs can allow governments to facilitate the diffusion of existing technologies but deter private firms from innovating and introducing superior technologies.
-This paper studies the demand and supply-side consequences of price controls on genetically engineered (GE) cotton seeds in India.
-Leveraging the differential timing of this policy across states, we show that the government-mandated price reduction increased farmers' adoption of GE seeds by 20 percentage points and decreased the costs of cultivating cotton by 20%.
-Although cotton seed firms did not incur significant losses in the short term, the number of new hybrid varieties introduced by these firms fell abruptly in the aftermath of the policy, leading farmers to use older seeds.
-Using newly assembled data from experimental field trials across India, we show that: (i) cotton varieties lose 6% of their yield yearly; (ii) agronomic yields of new varieties worsen by 30% in price-controlled states.
-To quantify the overall welfare impact of the policy, we develop a structural model of demand and supply for seeds.
+Regulating the price of productivity-enhancing inputs can allow governments to facilitate the diffusion of existing technologies but deter private firms from investing in innovation and introducing superior technologies.
+This project studies the demand and supply-side consequences of price controls on genetically engineered (GE) cotton seeds in India.
+Leveraging the differential timing and intensity of this policy across states, we show that the government-mandated price reduction increased farmers' adoption of GE seeds by 23 percentage points and decreased the costs of cultivating cotton by 24%.
+Although seed firms did not incur significant losses in the short term, the number of new hybrid varieties fell abruptly in the aftermath of the policy.
+Using newly assembled data from experimental field trials across India, we show that agronomic yields of new varieties worsen by 28% in price-controlled states.
+To quantify the overall welfare implications of price and quality responses, we develop and estimate a structural model of demand and supply for seeds.
+Preliminary results indicate that price controls increased aggregate farmer surplus.
+However, ignoring endogenous quality adjustments substantially overstates welfare gains for farmers.

 working papers